Rwanda

 The following rates apply in respect of products and services for which excise duty is applied:

-• Soda, lemonade and non-natural juices - 39%.
+• Soda, lemonade, and non-natural juices: 39%.

-• Wine, brandies, liquors, and whisky - 30% to 70%.
+• Wine, brandies, liquors, and whisky: 40% to 70%.

-• Cigarettes - 36% of retail price of a pack (of 20 rods) and RWF 30 per pack.
+• Cigarettes: 36% of retail price of a pack of 20 rods and RWF 230 per pack.

-• Premium (excluding benzene) fuel and gas oil - RWF 183/litre on premium fuel and RWF 150/litre on gas oil.
+• Premium (excluding benzene) fuel and gas oil: RWF 183/litre on premium fuel and RWF 150/litre on gas oil.

-• Lubricants - 37%.
+• Lubricants: 37%.

-• Powdered milk - 10%.
+• Powdered milk: 10%.

-• Vehicles with an engine capacity of above 2500cc - 15%.
+• Vehicles with an engine capacity of above 2500cc or hybrid vehicles more than 8 years age from date of manufacture: 15%.

-• Vehicles with an engine capacity of between 1500cc and 2500cc - 10%.
+• Vehicles with an engine capacity of between 1500cc and 2500cc or hybrid vehicles more than 3 years but not more than 8 years age from date of manufacture: 10%.

 • Goods for charitable organisations.